Cut through the urban palette

 A colour audit No 4: Japan The Sun’s Circle

 The use of red in Japan is as skilfully applied as their use of orange or navy blue.
+This is a culture that understands colour and respects it greatly.
+But that does not mean they are conservative or fearful of colour.

 On the contrary, they engage it as if it was a prayer being offered to the gods in the strongest and clearest voice.
 To see more observations about Japan go to the folders ‘Interesting Places’ and ‘Colour’ in the menu.